Victoria Desintonio: Life

-She was made the Vice President of the Commission on Constitutional Guarantees, Human Rights, Collective Rights and Interculturality under Joseph Cabascango as President.
-The other members of the commission include Paola Castillo, Sofía Sánchez, Fernanda Astudillo and Guadalupe Llori.
+She was made the Vice President of the Commission on Constitutional Guarantees, Human Rights, Collective Rights, and Interculturality under Joseph Cabascango as President.
+The other members of the commission include Paola Castillo, Sofía Sánchez, Fernanda Astudillo, and Guadalupe Llori.

 A fellow politician, Bella Jimenez, was brought to account to the National Assembly's Ethics Committee by Alejandro Jaramillo and Desintonio.
-She was accused of and later found to have taken money from her prospective team members in order that they could work for her.
+She was accused of, and later found guilty of taking money from her prospective team members so that they could work for her.
 She was dismissed from the assembly.

+The President of Ecuador Guillermo Lasso brought in the constitution clause number 148 known as Mutual death in May 2023 when he knew that he was about to be impeached.
+This required all of the National Assembly members to stand for re-election.
+Desintonio was back in the assembly in 2024 and she was the chair of the Commission of Autonomous Governments, Decentralization, Competencies and Territorial Organization.
+Carlos Vera Mora was her vice-President and the commission's members included Gabriela Molina, Gissella Molina, and Fabiola Sanmartín Parra.

+She was re-elected to the National Assembly in 2025.
+She was chosen as a member of the National Assambly's Commission on the Right to Health and Sport.
+It is led by Juan José Reyes Baquerizo with Diana Patricia Blacio Carrión as vice President.
+Other commission members include Annabella Emma Azín Arce and Milena Cristina Jácome Benites.

 Private life

 Desintonio is married and has two children.